project-repo/cagebreak/Bugs.md

 Cagebreak up to and including release 1.4.1 has a difficult-to-reproduce use-after-free bug, which can sometimes trigger crashes when popups are closed.

+### Issue 17

+  * github issue number: N/A
+  * Fixed: 1.4.3

+Cagebreak up to and including version 1.4.2 might have a use-after-free on destroying unmapped views. view->workspace was set on view creation.
+If the output containing this view was subsequently destroyed, the workspace was freed, leading to a use-after-free when the view was destroyed.

+### Issue 18

+  * github issue number: N/A
+  * Fixed: 1.4.3

+Cagebreak up to and including release 1.4.2 does not handle the position of xwayland views adequately.

+### Issue 19

+  * github issue number: N/A
+  * Fixed: 1.4.3

+Cagebreak up to and including release 1.4.2 does not handle unmanaged views adequately.

+### Issue 20

+  * github issue number: N/A
+  * Fixed: 1.4.3

+Cagebreak up to and including release 1.4.2 does not handle damaging adequately, when scanning out views.